Coffee roaster$$to-kwa-wanMon-Fri 10:30-18:30, Sat-Sun 10:00-18:30Public cafe

 How they serve: Espresso, Filter, Whole bean retail, Subscription

-Halfway Coffee on Upper Lascar Row in Sheung Wan serves espresso and pour overs in vintage Hong Kong porcelain, with the antiques market street as a backdrop and a small in house roast.
+Halfway Coffee on Upper Lascar Row in Sheung Wan serves espresso and pour overs in vintage Hong Kong porcelain, with the antiques market street as a backdrop.

 Tip: The cups are the photograph; pick a chair on Upper Lascar Row and stay for an hour.